OmdenaAI/myanmar-chapter-chest-x-rays/src/data/README.md

 # Data

-Please see cancer, tuberculuosis and pneumonia models here, covid model is in previous folder
+Please see cancer, tuberculuosis and pneumonia models here, covid model is in previous folder.